yjsuh-sub/Airbnb_linearregression/README.md

 # Airbnb linear regression

 [DSS5] Teamproject No.2

-We will do Airbnb linearregression based on tomslee's airbnb booking data.
+We will do Airbnb booking price model linear regression based on tomslee's airbnb accommodates data.

-describe about data set below
-[Will be here]
+We checkd room_id columns and planed using this data for clawing data from airbnb homepage.

+Can check how to deal with origine data and clawed data and merge code and pandas dataframe code in merge data file.

 origine data from
 http://tomslee.net/airbnb-data-collection-get-the-data

-drop columns and city index data form data_url in this project shared by google drive

-Now just finished makeing pandas data frame
+final data is
+airbnb_final.csv

+1st truble shooting is finished 12th July, 2017
+Update presentation file written in Korean

+airbnb_presentation.ipynb